 Thomas Edison Pitch

 The Thomas Edison Pitch Contest was created in 2010 as a competition to showcase and encourage invention, innovation and entrepreneurship among students before they get to college.
 Every year, students submit their great ideas to win prizes and gain the hands-on experience exclusive to our contest!
-To celebrate our 10th Anniversary, we are extending a special challenge to participants - How will you invent to make the world a brighter place?
+To celebrate our 10th Anniversary, we are extending a special challenge to participants.
 LEARN MORE HERE →

 Students in grades 4-12 are invited to compete in this contest honoring innovation & Thomas Edison.
 We will have an elementary school category, middle school category, and high school category to compete in.
 Our fun STEM contest will allow students to create their own inventions to solve problems that they see in the world today.
 You'll have the chance to:

 Learn about STEM, history, & entrepreneurship all in one contest

 Receive a FREE Maker-Kit full of inventing supplies from Picoturbine ($200 value) & a $300 Stipend for your teacher/mentor